Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents all parameters.
-The description adds no additional meaning or context beyond the schema, meeting the baseline expectation.
+Schema description coverage is 100%, so the description does not need to add param info.
+It adds no extra meaning beyond the schema, meeting the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.